rilindo/ex358_exam_primer/practice_exams/practice_exam_4_services.md

 - Create database `mydb`
 - Create users `mydbadm` to allow access to just `mydb`
 - Create table in `mydb` called `mytable` with `first_name` and `last_name` as the columns, with the third column being autocrement id.

-- Add 3 test records with random names.
+Afterwards, add at least three test records manually with random names.

 6. Create playbook `mariadb` on `db01` to: